CLIP Behaves like a Bag-of-Words Model Cross-modally but not Uni-modally: Related work

 \section{Related work}

-\textbf{Limitations of CLIP's Encoders.} Numerous studies have highlighted weaknesses in both CLIP's vision and text encoders.
-CLIP's visual encoder tends to prioritize high-level understanding, often missing finer details crucial for distinguishing objects \cite{tong2024eyes}.
-Meanwhile, its text encoder struggles with tasks involving negations, spatial and numerical reasoning, and nuanced attribute distinctions \cite{tong2024mass, kamath2023text}.
-These limitations affect performance in downstream applications \cite{parashar2024neglected, tong2024eyes, tong2024mass}.
-Several efforts aim to interpret CLIP’s representations to understand these limitations better \cite{esfandiarpoor2024if, yun2023do, bhalla2024interpreting}.
-In contrast, our work specifically focuses on attribute-object binding in scenarios with multiple objects and attributes, providing a targeted analysis of its compositional capabilities.
+\textbf{Limitations of CLIP's encoders.} Numerous studies have highlighted weaknesses in both CLIP's vision and text encoders.
+CLIP's visual encoder tends to prioritize high-level understanding, often missing finer details crucial for distinguishing objects \citep{tong2024eyes}.
+Meanwhile, its text encoder struggles with tasks involving negations, spatial and numerical reasoning, and nuanced attribute distinctions \citep{tong2024mass, kamath2023text}.
+These limitations affect performance in downstream applications \citep{parashar2024neglected, tong2024eyes, tong2024mass}.
+Several efforts aim to interpret CLIP’s representations to understand these limitations better \citep{esfandiarpoor2024if, yun2023do, bhalla2024interpreting}.
+In contrast, our work specifically focuses on attribute-object binding in scenarios with multiple objects, providing a targeted analysis of its compositional capabilities.

+One line of work studies the modality gap, the separation between image and text embeddings.
+This gap is often viewed as a source of misalignment.
+However, \citet{schrodi2024two} shows that it arises from the information imbalance between images and text, which limits alignment.
+Varying the modality gap can affect performance, fairness, and downstream behavior \citep{schrodi2024two, liang2022mind}.
+We examine whether improving binding changes the modality gap.

-\textbf{Compositional Reasoning and Alignment.} Compositional reasoning, critical for understanding complex scenes, has been studied extensively in neural networks \cite{hupkes2020compositionality, greff2020binding}.
-Prior work on CLIP investigates its ability to handle novel object-attribute combinations \cite{abbasi2024deciphering, bao2023prompting} and attributes its failures to weak compositional reasoning \cite{Lewis2024, Tang2023}.
-Some research employs controlled setups with two objects and distinct attributes \cite{Lewis2024, Tang2023}, providing initial insights into the attribute-object binding problem.
-Unlike these studies, our work examines whether CLIP’s architecture inherently limits its ability to bind attributes to objects by evaluating its capacity for capturing binding information within and across modalities.
+\textbf{Compositional reasoning and alignment.} Compositional reasoning, critical for understanding complex scenes, has been studied extensively in neural networks \citep{hupkes2020compositionality, greff2020binding}.
+Prior work on CLIP investigates its ability to handle novel attribute-object combinations \citep{abbasi2024deciphering, bao2023prompting} and attributes its failures to weak compositional reasoning \citep{Lewis2024, Tang2023}.
+Some employ controlled setups with two objects and distinct attributes \citep{Lewis2024, Tang2023}, providing initial insights into the binding problem.
+Other works specifically study attribute-object binding failures in text-to-image generation models \citep{trusca2024object, zarei2024improving}.
+In our work, we ask whether CLIP’s embedding space inherently limits binding, and evaluate its capacity to represent binding within and across modalities.